JD Vance spreads debunked claims about Haitian immigrants eating pets

 Vance responded to the criticism of the veracity of his claims in another post on X. "In the last several weeks, my office has received many inquiries from actual residents of Springfield who've said their neighbors' pets or local wildlife were abducted by Haitian migrants.
 It's possible, of course, that all of these rumors will turn out to be false," he wrote.

-Late last year, Clark’s parents disavowed anti-Haitian sentiment associated with their son’s death, telling the Springfield News-Sun: “We do not want our son’s name to be associated with the hate that’s being spewed.”
+Late last year, Aiden's parents disavowed anti-Haitian sentiment associated with their son's death, telling the Springfield News-Sun: "We do not want our son's name to be associated with the hate that's being spewed."

 Vance ended his statement on X saying: "In short, don't let the crybabies in the media dissuade you, fellow patriots.
 Keep the cat memes flowing."